-Skateboards, longboards and all types of skates represent a safety hazard and cannot be brought on campus.
-In addition, skateboards are not allowed to be carried on district busses; therefore, students are not able to carry them on the Albany Transit System busses.
+Skateboards are allowed on campus and must be locked in the designated area.
+Skateboards are not allowed to be carried on district busses; therefore, students are not able to carry them on the Albany Transit System busses.
 Albany Transit System busses can transport bicycles.
-Students who want to bring their bicycles on the bus must lock them up in the designated area.
+Students who want to bring their bicycles must lock them up in the designated area.

 In certain situations, some students with special needs may require alternative transportation methods.
 While on the bus, all school bus rules, as well as city rules, are in effect.
 Parents/ guardians, and students, as a result of enrolling at AOS, agree to follow these rules and sign a statement agreeing to this.

 No skateboards, foot-propelled, or motorized scooters can be brought on a bus.